zhangming-19/GRSDNet/README.md

-# The source codes and checkpoints for EfficRAG will be released soon~
+# The source codes and checkpoints for GRENet will be released soon~